-If you take more Methadone oral solution than you should f you take too much Methadone oral solution, you car experience the following:
+If you take more Methadone oral solution than you should

+If you take too much Methadone oral solution, you can experience the following:

 - difficulty in breathing

 - extreme sleepiness, fainting or coma

 - pin point pupils

 - muscle weakness

-- cold and clammy skin
+- · cold and clammy skin

-- slow heartbeat, low blood pressure, heart attack or shock. in severe cases death may occur.
+- slow heartbeat, low blood pressure, heart attack or shock.
+In severe cases death may occur

-- A brain disorder (known as toxic leukoencephalopathy)
+- Low blood sugar.